hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Fuel:** Gas
 **Awards:** Outdoor Gear Lab Top Pick

-The MSR Flash offers a push-button igniter and a heat indicator.
-The Jetboil Flash is suitable as a 2 person stove.
+The Jetboil Flash offers a push-button igniter and a heat indicator.
+The Jetboil Flash is a 2 person stove.
 If you travel solo have a look at the other stoves below.

 <a href="https://www.rei.com/product/791308/jetboil-flash-cooking-system"><button type="button" class="btn btn-danger">Read more about the Jetboil Flash</button></a>